Eli Lilly and Company: 2000–present

 In January 2022, distribution of Lilly's COVID-19 antibody drug was paused due to lack of efficacy against the emerging omicron variant.
 A second COVID-19 monoclonal antibody therapy, bebtelovimab, developed with AbCellera, was granted Emergency Use Authorization in February 2022, with the U.S. government committing to a $720 million purchase of up to 600,000 doses.

 In May 2022, the FDA approved Lilly's type 2 diabetes drug Mounjaro (tirzepatide).
 In August 2022, following the overturning of Roe v.
 Wade in the Dobbs decision, the state of Indiana passed a near total ban on abortion, and Lilly said the move would make it difficult to attract talent to the state and that it would be forced to look for "more employment growth" elsewhere.

-In October 2022, Lilly acquired Akouos for $487 million in upfront and $123 million deferred payments.
+In October 2022, Lilly acquired the gene therapy developer Akouos for $487 million in upfront and $123 million deferred payments.

 In early 2020, Lilly introduced the Lilly Insulin Value Program, where people who have commercial insurance or no insurance can receive a savings card to fill their entire monthly prescription of any Lilly insulin for $35.
 In 2023, the Inflation Reduction Act extended a similar concept across all insulin suppliers by capping out-of-pocket costs for insulin at $35 per monthly prescription among Medicare Parts B and D enrollees.

 In January 2023, Lilly and TRexBio announced a collaboration and license agreement for three assets to treat immune-mediated diseases.
 TRexBio received an upfront payment of $55 million as part of this deal.
 In June the company announced it would acquire startup Emergence Therapeutics for an undisclosed sum and Sigilon Therapeutics for $300 million.
 The company's 2023 research and development focus has been reported to be on drugs in the obesity, diabetes, Alzheimer's and autoimmune areas.

 In March 2023, Eli Lilly announced a $35 cap on the price of monthly insulin to be put in place immediately in order to be in line with the Inflation Reduction Act.

 In July 2023, Lilly announced it would acquire Versanis for $1.93 billion.
 In October 2023, Eli Lilly acquired Point Biopharma for $1.4 billion.

 In November 2023, the FDA approved tirzepatide for the treatment of obesity under the brand name Zepbound.

 In 2024, the FDA and the UK approved Donanemab, sold under the brand name Kisunla, a monoclonal antibody used for the treatment of Alzheimer's disease.

+In January 2026, Eli Lilly agreed to buy Ventyx Biosciences for $1.2 billion.
+The transaction was expected to close in 1H 2026.

-In March 2024, Lilly announced a deal with Amazon to offer home delivery of certain medications for diabetes, obesity, and migraines, on behalf of LillyDirect.
+In March 2026, Eli Lilly announced a drug discovery deal with InSilico for an estimated value of $2.75 billion.

-In August 2025, Eli Lilly signed a deal which was worth $1.3 billion with privately held Superluminal Medicines to invent and enhance small-molecule drugs through AI to treat obesity and other cardiometabolic diseases.
+In July 2026, Eli Lilly entered into an agreement to acquire AtaiBeckley in 2026.